conanttld/webrtc_video_stream/README.md

 #### Background Blur Processing
 1. When background blur is enabled, the segmentation loop is started
+2. **The videoVisualization service switches display mode from raw video to processed canvas**
-2. For each video frame:
+3. For each video frame:
    - The BodyPix model segments the person from the background
    - The original frame is drawn to a canvas
    - A blurred version of the frame is created
    - A composite frame is created, with the person from the original frame and the background from the blurred frame
    - The composite frame is displayed on the canvas
+4. **When disabled, the visualization service switches back to raw video display**

 ## Server-Side Operation